 Understanding Nursing Home Negligence

-Nursing homes and the professionals they employ can be held liable for any personal injury that you incur as a result of their careless actions, inaction, or any violations of professional standards or of the law.
+We can hold nursing homes and the professionals they employ liable for any personal injury that you incur because of their careless actions, inaction, or any violations of professional standards or of the law.

 Common examples of nursing home negligence include: